Toothache or Dental Pain

 Signs of toothache include:

-- Pain that may be sharp, throbbing, or constant.
+- Sharp, throbbing, or persistent pain is possible.
 In some cases, pain results only when pressure is applied to the tooth.

 - Swelling around the tooth.